stendavidson/Template-Image-Builder/README.md

 # Template Image Builder

 **Author**: Sten Healey\
-**License Summary**: This is proprietary software and unavailable for any form of use or re-use of any variety.
+**License Summary**: This is proprietary software and unavailable for any form of use or re-use.
 [Full License](LICENSE.txt)

 ## Description
-This application was inspired by a need (or rather a gap in the market) left by applications like Canva and Photoshop.
-While vastly more complex and feature rich both Canva and Photoshop fail to provide a way to automatically create a significant number of permutations of a an image that vary significantly.

-Therefore, the primary goal was to implement an application that allowed users to create significant number of images from a single (saveable) image template.
-This application allows the user to  configure an image template and then generate a number of permutations based upon said template.
+This application is designed to produce high resolution images for use on large canvases e.g. merchandise, billboards, etc. While most image editing/creation software creates a single image at a time, this software generates images permutatively within the constraints defined by the user.
+These constraints & settings are saveable as a re-usable template.
+Given the correct parameters this software is capable of generating tens of thousands of images per hour.

 ## How To Run In A Development Environment
 > [!NOTE]